 get support from a hospital or community mental health team

-You are likely to be vulnerable if you are homeless after being treated in hospital for a mental health condition.
+You're likely to be vulnerable if you are homeless after treatment in hospital for a mental health condition.

 The hospital can refer you to the council homeless team with your permission before you have to leave.

 There is no set age for older people to count as having a priority need.

 Tell the council about any health problems or disabilities you have because of your age.